Homebrew/homebrew-cask/doc/releasing.md

   * We push the commits *before* pushing the tag to ensure that there are no conflicts.
-The default behavior of `git push --follow-tags` is to push tags to the public repo before commits, which caused the "lost" tag v0.39.0.
+The default behavior of `git push --follow-tags` is to push tags to the public repo before commits, which caused the “lost” tag v0.39.0.